** (PhotoShelter for Brands was known as “Libris by PhotoShelter” until June 2020 - Branding on plugins will update soon.) **

-I’ve installed the Connector, but I can’t open or place Libris files with it
+I’ve installed the Connector, but I can’t open or place PhotoShelter files with it

-You likely need to update your applications to Creative Cloud 2018, or their latest versions.
+You likely need to update your applications to the latest version of Creative Cloud.

 - Open the Adobe Creative Cloud application